oracle/terraform-provider-oci/website/docs/d/database_maintenance_runs.html.markdown

 * `availability_domain` - (Optional) A filter to return only resources that match the given availability domain exactly.
 * `compartment_id` - (Required) The compartment [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
+* `is_local_adg` - (Optional) A filter to return the maintenance history results for the local standby Autonomous Database Serverless only.
 * `maintenance_subtype` - (Optional) The sub-type of the maintenance run.
 * `maintenance_type` - (Optional) The maintenance type.
 * `state` - (Optional) A filter to return only resources that match the given lifecycle state exactly.